db-githb/3DGETD/README.md

 ### 📂 Directory Structure

-The generation of 3D Gaussians requires a data and models subdirectory underneath your project directory:
+The generation of 3D Gaussians and the scene's respective cameras requires a data and models subdirectory underneath your project directory:

 ```
 <your-project>/